a-desaulniers/resau-git/Math/Applied Differential Equations/diffeq.md

 - [Guy Kember](https://www.dal.ca/faculty/engineering/math-internetworking/people/people-profiles/guy-kember.html), Professor of Engineering Mathematics at Dalhousie University

+- [Patrick Reynolds](https://www.unb.ca/faculty-staff/directory/science-fr-math/reynolds-patrick.html), Professor of Mathematics and Statistics at the University of New Brunswick

 -  [Karsten Economou](https://orcid.org/0000-0002-4367-2582), Graduate Researcher at the Department of Engineering Mathematics & Internetworking at Dalhousie University

 - [Hossein Mostafavi Sani](https://scholar.google.com/citations?user=uigiSG8AAAAJ&hl=en), Graduate Mechanical Engineering at Dalhousie University

+- [Paul Dawkins](https://tutorial.math.lamar.edu/classes/de/de.aspx), Professor of Mathematics and Statistics at Lamar University | Maintainer of Paul's Online Notes

 For their contributions in Mathematical education, and provision of knowledge for this wiki tree.
 The following notes are my second year class notes for Applied Differential Equations, and I hope you may find them helpful!